 Porter agreed with Carroll that \$18,000 was just not happening.
 Porter stated that \$10,000 would cover their legal fees and leave \$2,000 which was what the Village could have purchased the property for, apparently, some time ago.
 This would have had repercussions too.
 The Village could have purchased those three parcels for \$2,000.
 Carroll responded saying that \$2,000 seemed reasonable, not \$10,000 because the \$10,000 encompassed legal fees.
 He has consternation about \$2,000 but could justify it.
 Porter agreed that there was some logic to it.
 He added that Manor Brook would be getting benefit out of the project because it would make it a pretty area.
 The Village benefit was much greater than theirs because it would address flooding.
 If they wanted to transfer the property to the Village for \$18,000, all four parcels, Porter thought this was a thought.
 Then the Village would own it and not need to ask anybody.
 Carroll stated that it would then become public and would allow for walking trails.
-One concern with walking trails that was discussed at the February 1st Stormwater meeting, was that if they are Village funded, they are for Village decided to put them in, and they would be free and open to the public.
+One concern with walking trails that was discussed at the February 1st Stormwater meeting, was that if they are Village funded, they are for Village residents.
+Porter agreed and said there would be an easement to include walking trails if the Village decided to put them in, and they would be free and open to the public.